RomanLut/hx_espnow_rc/doc/tx_diy_controller.md

 This is base project for building DIY RC controller, or modifying gamepad/RC controller.

+Example below shows how to convert Mavic Mini 1 RC controller.

+Project Configuration can be adjusted for different axis and buttons count.

-RC controller can work in multiple modes.
-Controls are mapped to channels according to mapping defined in profiles.
+DIY RC controller can work in multiple modes: HX_ESPNOW_RC, Bluetooth gamepad and more.

 - [x] Build on breadboard
 - [x] Implement firmware